Best Swimming Headphones in 2019 – Wired & Bluetooth

 Should You Choose Dedicated Swimming Headphones?

-In a way it would make sense to buy a pair of waterproof headphones that are specifically designed for swimmers or divers.
+In a way it would make sense to buy a pair of water-resistant headphones that are specifically designed for swimmers or divers.
 On the other hand, those can get quite expensive at times.

 There are plenty of reasonable options for all non-athletes looking to improve their lap times by listening to some workout playlists to get the adrenaline levels up.